emilydolson/D3-visualising-data/01-html.md

 ~~~

 Behind the scenes, the html is being used to created a heirarchical structure
 of all of the pieces in your webpage.
-This is called the *Document Object Model
+This is called the **Document Object Model
-Tree*:
+Tree**.
+Each element that you add to the page becomes a node, and any elements
+declared inside it are its children:

 <img src="img/DOM.png" alt="Diagram of the Document Object Model tree created by the above html" style="width: 50%;"/>